rizki-alfian/mnc_teknologi_nusantara-techtest/README.md

 ### Step 1: Configure the `service` Settings

-- Open the `docker-compose.yml` file and modify the `container_name` and `environment` values as per folder services.
+- Open the `docker-compose.yml` file.
+- If databases using docker, then modify the `container_name` and `environment` values as per folder services.
+- If databases using sql file, then comment service `postgres`

 ### Step 2: Copy Environment Files